 The payout is intended to cover these inevitable costs without leaving any financial burden on loved ones during this difficult time.

 How Does Final Expense Insurance Work?

-Take out a policy with the coverage needed, make the affordable monthly payments, then upon the insured’s passing the beneficiary will receive a lump-sum payment to cover the end-of-life costs.
-The money can be spent on whatever is deemed necessary, there are no restrictions on what it has to be used for.
+Take out a policy with the coverage needed, make the affordable monthly payments, then upon the insured’s passing, the beneficiary will receive a lump-sum payment to cover the final expenses.
+They can spend the money on whatever is deemed necessary.
+There are no restrictions on what it has to be used for.

 Most large insurance companies offer this type of coverage.
-While each carrier is able to set its own guidelines for coverage, there are some standards of what is available in the market.
+While each insurance company sets its own guidelines for coverage, there are some standards of what is available in the market.

 - Coverage never expires

 - Average premium: $50 – $70 per month